davidneto92/pathfinder-alexa/readme.md

 - ~~parse spells csv into jsons~~
 - deploy spells to a dynamo table
-- create script to pull a .csv from the spells google sheet
 - sanitize strings
-    - remove any &, correct transcoding errors
+  - remove any ampersands and correct transcoding errors

 Building the skill